webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Quick-Work.md

 - Ability/Cost/3
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/CRAFT
+- Ability/Categories/Craft
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## Quick Work
+>3  Intellect

 One use of any artifact (or one minute of its continuous function) is increased by one level if you use it within the next minute.
 If you spend 4 additional Intellect points, the use is increased by two levels if you use it within the next minute.
 Action.